First-Year Spring Admission

 When will I receive my NetID?

-You will receive your NetID beginning in early October.
+You will receive your NetID in early October.
 You will receive a text message with instructions at that time.
 If you did not provide a text enabled cell phone number, you will receive instructions in the mail.
 It is very important to activate your NetID promptly.
 Your NetID will allow you to access your New Student To Do List which will become active in mid-October.